 Fifth: And maybe the most important principle.
 Go back to visit the same places.
 There is a strange idea that you shouldn’t repeat yourself.
 Truthfully you don’t see anything the first time you visit a place.
 I’ve been to Paris seven times since 1987.
 I have friends there now.
 I am just beginning to feel comfortable there.
 I’ve started to get some idea of how the city is arranged.
 Though there are still places that I’ve visited that would be hard to find again.
 To think that you know anything valuable about a country, a city, a people after a cursory visit is frankly ridiculous.
 But people act this way all of the time.
 Many years ago it was clear that the way people consumed reality was changing.
 But now?
 People don’t even leave home when they travel.
 They take their devices with them.
 They stay ‘connected’ to their social media at all times.
 They stay in their bubble of unreality.
 I’ve watched people stepping off the gangway here in Haines Alaska, one of the less frequented ports of call in Alaska.
 And as they do their gaze is firmly fixed on their palms and the devices in them.
 Why even travel?

 Sixth: Leave your bubble.
 The real goal of travel is to challenge one’s perceptions of the world.
 And I don’t mean what people do when they speak in condescending admonishments about the need for diversity.
 That kind of person rarely makes a good visitor to another country.
 Because they take their notions with them to insulate themselves against the actual otherness of the real world.
 Traveling with a group of likeminded folks from your own country is a perfect recipe for never seeing a country and remaining in your own cultural bubble.
 One or two folks is ideal.
 One person obviously escapes the bubble most easily.
-Two can as well if they give themselves time apart.Whether it’s black humor in what we are now calling Czechia.
+Two can as well if they give themselves time apart.Whether it’s black humor in what we are now ‘supposed’ to be calling Czechia, which I still will call the Czech Republic.
 Or the crossing the street through swirling traffic in Tbilisi.
 Or witnessing Guignol shows in Paris or Lyon.
 None of these fall under the category of obvious tourism.
 And yet by comprehending these things my world is enlarged.
 And my life back in Alaska is enriched and appreciated for being unique in it’s own way.